 This is a column absolute mixed (note $ in front of only the column letter): $C5

 This is a row absolute mixed (note the $ in front of only the row number): C$5

 Just remember that "absolute" means "$".
 That "$" tells that column letter or row number "stay put and don't shift around if I copy you to other cells".

 Finally, for anyone who still hasn't taken the Exam Proctors & Policy Acknowledgement Survey, you can do so from this link.
 Failure to complete this survey will force you to (1) only take exams on campus in the Open Lab and (2) have a hold remaining on your account, which means you can't view your grades and will receive a failing grade for the semester.

 If you have any questions about the exam, please let me know.

 Our 3rd homework assignment is now posted, for those who would like to work ahead.

 Assignments in this class will be configured well ahead of time to give you plenty of time to work on them.
 I encourage working ahead!

-- MyITLab required and bonus assignments are all available from the first day of class.
+- MyLab required and bonus assignments are all available from the first day of class.
 Due dates are available on the assignments page as well as our Section Schedule.

-- Homework assignments will be made available about 14 days or so before they are due.
+- Homework assignments will be made available about two weeks before they are due.
 Due dates will be available on the assignments page as well as our Section Schedule.